epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-08-01-modularized-i3status-conky-lua-json.markdown

 ### The Lua Helper

-Since we want to reduce complexity, we create a functio for each json parts in <code class="code-file">jsonhelper.lua</code>.
+Since we want to reduce complexity, we create a function for each json parts in <code class="code-file">jsonhelper.lua</code>.

 {% highlight lua %}